 Meg Kelly received a Bachelor of Arts degree with a major in architecture from Barnard College in the spring of 2009.
 She has worked on the Fall Kill signage project, A User’s Guide to the Fall Kill Creek publication, and research for the Known Unknowns seminar.
 Meg directed the installation of the Public Horizon exhibition at Studio-X.

 Monique Marian holds a B.Arch from Pratt Institute.
 She is a visiting professor at Pratt Institute School of Architecture and a freelance architectural designer.
-She recorded and authored various podcasts for Safari 7 in summer 2010.
+She worked on Safari 7 in the summer of 2010.

 Eliza Montgomery received a Master of Architecture from Columbia University GSAPP in the spring of 2012.
 She has worked on Beijing Safari 4 research and mapping in 2010, and was project manager of the Fall Kill Plan from 2011-12.

 Katie Okamoto is a Master of Architecture candidate at Columbia University GSAPP and received her B.A. in Environmental Studies from Brown University.
-She works on the websites for Urban Landscape Lab and the Fall Kill Creek Plan.
+She is a research and design associate for the Underdome publication in 2013-14.

 Jonathan Payne graduated from Columbia University in 2009 with a Bachelor of Arts and departmental honors in architecture.
 Professional experience in architecture has included internships at design firms as well as contributions to exhibits, museum tours, and academic research in drawing and spatial representation.
 While a student at Columbia, he also studied cello at the Juilliard School and explored a variety of subjects linking architecture and music.
 An essay resulting from that research, “Xenakis, Cage, and the Architecture of Music,” will be published in The Norton Pocketbook of Writing by Students in 2010.